Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays

 If there is a direct mechanical coupling between the resonators, an interference effect can also be seen in the mechanical PSD~\cite{Lin2010}.
 Such a coupling would be described by a term of the form $c \hat{x}_1 \hat{x}_2$ in the Hamiltonian ($c$ some coupling constant), which is absent in our \eqref{Hamiltonian}.
-To validate this, we estimate the direct mechanical coupling between the membranes (through the Si chip), we perform a FEM simulation in COMSOL\textsuperscript{ \textregistered}.
+To validate this, we estimate the direct mechanical coupling between the membranes (through the Si chip) via a finite element method (FEM) simulation in COMSOL\textsuperscript{ \textregistered}.
 Our model consists of two 2D-shell physics nodes representing the suspended membrane and the SiN layer on each side of the chip, while a 3D solid mechanics physics node represents the bulk of the Si chip (Fig.~\ref{FigureS5}(a)).
-The in-plane stress in the SiN layer is included in the model, and we capture the stress redistribution from the release step of the fabrication by including an additional step in the model to ensure the stress distribution in our model matches the physical sample.
+The in-plane stress in the SiN layer is included in the model, and we capture the stress redistribution from the release step of the fabrication by including a stationary step in the model to ensure the stress distribution and geometry of our model match the physical sample.
 We ensure the mesh in the two membranes is identical, and sufficiently fine to have a converging solution.

 We apply a \SI{1}{\micro\newton} harmonic perturbation to the middle of one of the membranes (Fig.~\ref{FigureS5}(a), blue arrow), and obtain the displacement both at this center point and the center point of the other, undriven membrane (green arrow).
 The difference in displacement amplitude gives an indication of the coupling strength between the membranes.
 From the 15 orders-of-magnitude difference in displacement plotted in Fig.~\ref{FigureS5}(b), we can confidently say that the direct mechanical coupling is negligibly small.
 From that, we conclude that the interference mechanism studied in~\cite{Lin2010} is not present in our system.